Non-Universality from Conserved Superoperators in Unitary Circuits: Two Classes of Non-Universality

 The second equality is proven in App.~\ref{sec:app-math} as Lemma \ref{lem2}; it states that the minimal super-commutant is the one associated to generic $\comm$-symmetric unitaries, and hence to the symmetries of the unitaries (indeed it is defined as the set of all superoperator symmetries inherited from the original symmetries).

-Two main classes of non-universality can be defined in the following way: \begin{itemize} \item \textbf{\textit{Weak Non-Universality}}, where $\scomm=\scommt$; \item \textbf{\textit{Strong Non-Universality}}, where $\scomm\supsetneq\scommt$. \end{itemize} The first kind is simply due to vanishing overlaps between the generators $\mathcal G$ and some elements of the central algebra $\cent$ (which we refer to as scar operators).
+Given these definitions, a non-universal gate set (defined in Eq.~\eqref{eq:def-non-univ}) can lie in one of two main classes, which can be defined in the following way: \begin{itemize} \item \textbf{\textit{Weak Non-Universality}}, where $\scomm=\scommt$; \item \textbf{\textit{Strong Non-Universality}}, where $\scomm\supsetneq\scommt$. \end{itemize} The first kind is simply due to vanishing overlaps between the generators $\mathcal G$ and some elements of the center $\cent$ (which we refer to as scar operators).
 This situation appears to hold for many of symmetric gates we study, including in the $U(1)$ case illustrated earlier in Sec.~\ref{subsec:U1example}; we discuss this in Sec.~\ref{subsec:semiuniversal}.
 The second provides richer possibilities, although it is restricted to a smaller number of gate sets, e.g. matchgate circuits, free-fermion Hamiltonians, or 2-local $SU(d)$-symmetric circuits on qudit chains \cite{hulse2021qudit}; we discuss this in Sec.~\ref{sec:con-super}.
+In the following sections our goal will be to provide a broad overview of weak and strong non-universality using many relevant examples.
+In many cases, we leave the providing precise characterizations of the commutants $\scomm$ with rigorous proofs to future work, but we will point out the cases in which such a characterization exists.

 These two possibilities also appear in Ref.~\cite{zimboras2015symmetry}, which studied the conditions under which a set of generators $\gen$ is able to fully simulate a larger set of generators $\gen\subseteq\gen'$.
 It is shown that this is possible if and only if the ``quadratic symmetries''~\cite{zeier2011symmetry} are equal\footnote{Quadratic symmetries are related to superoperator symmetries through the correspondences shown in Sec.~\ref{sec:manycopy}.} and the projections of the generators onto their centers are also equal.
 Considering $\mG' = \lgen \mG \rgen$ in their analysis, the first condition fails in strongly non-universal systems, while only the second condition fails in weakly non-universal systems.
+In App.~\ref{app:types}, we provide an overview of the relation of these types of universality proposed in Ref.~\cite{marvian2024abelian}, referred to as types I-IV.
+In particular, it is possible to show that semi-universality as defined in Ref.~\cite{marvian2024abelian} follows from weak non-universality.
+However, since these constraints can appear in combination with each other, for the remainder of this work we will stick to the two-fold classification into weak and strong non-universality.